morganjroberts/portfolio/docs/index.md

 # Hello!

-I'm Morgan, a medical research engineer with a passion for hands-on manufacture and experiments.
-I recently finished a PhD developing [open-source medical ultrasound hardware](./open-source-ultrasound.md) for breast cancer imaging.
-Now I work as a research fellow, building experimental setups to investigate how focused ultrasound can change brain activity.
+Hello, I'm Morgan, an experienced med-tech engineer with a keen interest in hands on research and development.
+My journey includes a PhD focused on developing [open-source medical ultrasound hardware](./open-source-ultrasound.md) for breast cancer imaging, and my current role as a research fellow involves creating MRI-compatible hardware to explore the impact of focused ultrasound on brain activity.

-I am a confident generalist with strong hardware and software skills.
+Throughout my PhD, I excelled in acquiring a diverse skill set, spanning medical device design, software development, MRI and ultrasound physics, RF and digital electronics, mechanical design, manufacturing, and advanced data analysis.
+This demonstrates my passion for rapidly mastering new domains and tackling complex, multidisciplinary challenges.

-This website is a portfolio of some professional and personal engineering projects.
-Take a look around!
+Welcome to my website, a showcase of my professional and personal engineering projects.
+Enjoy exploring!